abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### qo_screening_coeff

 - **Type**: Real \[Real...\](optional)
+- **Description**: rescale the shape of radial orbitals, available for both `qo_basis hydrogen` and `qo_basis pswfc`. cases but has different meaning.

-- **Availability**: for `qo_basis pswfc` only.
+  For `qo_basis pswfc`
-- **Description**: for each atom type, screening factor $e^{-\eta|\mathbf{r}|}$ is multiplied to the pswfc to mimic the behavior of some kind of electron. $\eta$ is the screening coefficient.
+  For each atom type, screening factor $e^{-\eta|\mathbf{r}|}$ is multiplied to the pswfc to mimic the behavior of some kind of electron. $\eta$ is the screening coefficient.
 If only one value is given, then will apply to each atom type.
 If not enough values are given, will apply default value to rest of atom types.
 This parameter plays important role in controlling the spread of QO orbitals together with `qo_thr`.

+  For `qo_basis hydrogen`
+  If any float number is given, will apply Slater screening to all atom types.
+Slater screening is a classic and empirical method roughly taking many-electron effect into account for obtaining more accurate results when evaluating electron affinity and ionization energy.
+The Coulomb potential then becomes $V(r) = -\frac{Z-\sigma}{r}$.
+For example the effective nuclear charge for Cu 3d electrons now reduces from 29 to 7.85, 4s from 29 to 3.70, which means Slater screening will bring about longer tailing effect.
+If no value is given, will not apply Slater screening.
 - **Default**: 0.1
 - **Unit**: Bohr^-1